helmiau/helmiau.github.io/_posts/2021-09-03-helmiwrt-os.md

 <br>
 #### Notes
-- New firmware release will be available after 15.00 WIB.
+- New firmware release will be available after 15.00 until 04.00 WIB.
 - No ETA !. example: When you fix bug blablabla? or any other else.
 - No noob question !. example: what things i need to install OpenWrt to a device?.
 - No support and bug fix for unsupported device.